Chorale cantata

 A chorale cantata is a church cantata based on a chorale—in this context a Lutheran chorale.
 It is principally from the German Baroque era.
 The organizing principle is the words and music of a Lutheran hymn.
 Usually a chorale cantata includes multiple movements or parts.
 Most chorale cantatas were written between approximately 1650 and 1750.
 By far the most famous are by Johann Sebastian Bach, especially the cantatas composed in his second annual cycle of cantatas, started in Leipzig in 1724.

 Description

-The chorale cantata developed out of the chorale concerto, an earlier form much used by Samuel Scheidt in the early 17th century, which incorporated elements of the Venetian School, such as the concertato style, into the liturgical music of the Protestant Reformation.
+The chorale cantata developed out of the chorale concerto, an earlier form much used by Samuel Scheidt in the early 17th century, which incorporated elements of the Venetian School, such as the stile concertato, into the liturgical music of the Protestant Reformation.
 Later the chorale cantata developed into three general forms: